testdouble/testdouble.js/docs/2-howto-purpose.md

 2. Functions which don't do any heavy-lifting themselves, but rather depend on other functions and invoke them as necessary to either return a value or trigger a side effect.
-Specifying these sort of "collaborators" are **why test doubles exist**, as those depended-on functions can be replaced with test doubles and configured to stub responses or used to verify interactions
+Specifying these sort of "collaborators" types are **why test doubles exist**, as those depended-on functions can be replaced with test doubles and configured to stub responses or used to verify interactions